isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-outdoor-wood-furniture/index.md

 One gallon of the KILZ Exterior/ Interior will easily cover roughly 200 to 400 square feet - you may apply it by using a sprayer, brush, or roller on the patio or porch flooring.
 But the painted surfaces will equally be wet when water lands on them - including from rainwater - and thus you'll require to be cautious and also avoid using any motorized vehicle on it.
 You'll also enjoy that the paint creates a mildew-resistant film.

 You'll get the low-luster enamel outlook on the outdoor wooden furniture for your floors, patio siding, trellises, trim, porch and hence it'll easily survive different weather restraints.
-Pros:
-- You can use anairless sprayer (with a 60-mesh filter and spray tips of 0.
-015
-- 0. 019-inches), or a nap roller cover (3/8
+Pros: - You can use anairless sprayer (with a 60-mesh filter and spray tips of 0.
+015 - 0.
+019-inches), or a nap roller cover (3/8 - 1/2-inches).
-- 1/2-inches).

 - Priming not needed - Great for surfaces such as outdoor furniture and metal or cement - Great for DIY projects including siding and furniture - plus flooring and outdoor decks

-Cons:
-- None
+Cons: - None

+> See Also: > Removing Latex Paint from Concrete

 ###  [4.
 Prestige Paints Semi-Gloss Comprehensive Primer and Exterior Paint](https://www.amazon.com/dp/B01N1SUF03/?tag=p-policy-20)